 Recommended Reading: Forming Your Ecommerce SEO Strategy

-Site Taxonomy for Ecommerce Sites
+Site Taxonomy for Ecommerce Websites

 There are different layers for finding information on an ecommerce website: category pages (those main categories you see), subcategory pages, product list pages, and product pages.